FraxFinance/frax-truffle/README.md

 ## config
-truffle uses the version of the solidity compiler as specified in ./truffle-config.js (currently set to 0.6.6).
+truffle uses the version of the solidity compiler as specified in ./truffle-config.js

 truffle will deploy to the port specified in ./truffle-config.js (currently set to port 7545, which is also default for Ganache). if you set a different port in ganache, make sure to update this config file.